nlpub/dialogue-latex/README.md

 This work is in the public domain and offered as-is without any warranties, see [LICENSE.txt](LICENSE.txt) for details.

+## Deprecated

+This template is deprecated.
+Please follow the official conference paper guidelines at <https://www.dialog-21.ru/en/requirements/>.

 ## Thanks!

-This template is brought to you by Dmitry Ustalov and the [NLPub](https://nlpub.ru/) project.
+This template is brought to you by the [NLPub](https://nlpub.ru/) project.
 If you found this template useful and would like to support its author, here is the link: <https://nlpub.ru/NLPub:Support>.

 ## Why are some parts of the document in red or blue?